GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts